gabrielleQuadrado/globalAltimetryNTRdata/README.md

-# Global Satellite Altimetry Nontidal Residual (NTR) Data Release
+# Global Tide Gauge-Satellite Altimetry Nontidal Residual (NTR) Data Release

 This repository contains derived datasets used in the analysis in: